 If you enjoyed this post and would like to be notified of new blog posts from Dressed In Faith, please Subscribe Here.
 Thanks so much for reading!

 Giving Back To God

 Honor the Lord with your wealth, with the firstfruits of all your crops; Proverbs 3:9

 Since we are talking today about budgeting our money, I thought it would be good to talk about giving financially to God.
 I am not going to focus on how much we give, because I believe that is a personal decision each of us should make at God’s direction.
 Instead, I am going to focus on some other things that are emphasized throughout the Bible about giving.

-First, it is important to God that we give to him!
+First, it is important to God that we give back to him some of what he has given us!
 In the beginning after Adam and Eve’s fall, the very next story is about their children’s obedience in giving the first fruits of their labor to the Lord.
 God wants us to trust him completely with every need or want we have which leads to the next important point.
-Do we give to him first and willingly or our leftovers last?
+Do we give to him first and willingly, or do we give him our leftovers?
 We should give God the first and best of our labor.
 Each time we are paid, we should first set aside our offering to give to him before paying any bills or spending on any wants.

-I have heard people sometimes say they have already given enough to God this week, because they have spent a lot of their time working for him.
+I have heard people say before that they will not give a tithe this week because they have already given a lot of their time to God.
+They have spent a lot of their time working in their church or volunteering to help others.
 Therefore, they don’t need to give to him financially too.
-I believe this is a wrong attitude, because God want us to trust him with every area of our life.
+I believe this is a wrong attitude because God wants us to trust him with every area of our life.
 We can’t overcompensate in one area and not let him have control of the others.
 Most importantly, we need to remember that we can never work enough, give enough, pay enough, or be good enough to live in God’s presence one day.
 Only trusting in Christ’s saving grace of salvation will be enough to walk in God’s presence.